Messaging needs, wants, and desires are evolving and SMS text messaging is showing its age.

 Before Jibe, there wasn’t an efficient or standardized way to integrate messaging solutions into the larger RCS framework.

-It gave carriers, OEM phone manufacturers, and third-party applications an easier way to connect to the global RCS network and ensure quick message delivery from any device, regardless of network or carrier.
+It gave carriers, OEM phone manufacturers, and third-party applications an easier way to connect to the global RCS network.
+This made it possible to ensure quick message delivery from any device, regardless of network or carrier.

-In 2018, Google announced it had been working with every major cell phone carrier in the world to adopt RCS as a standard messaging protocol.
+In 2018, Google announced it had been working with major cell phone carriers to adopt RCS as a standard.

-Google has long supported the idea of RCS, leading to the development of its own platform called Chat.
+Google has long supported the idea of RCS.
+This led to the development of its own platform called Chat.
 Not to be confused with Hangouts Chat.

 Chat is really the consumer-friendly name for RCS.
 Unlike Facebook Messenger or WhatsApp, Chat isn’t another Android-based messaging app that you have to download.

-Think of Chat as a bundled set of features that come installed out-of-the-box in every messaging app on all Android phones.
+Think of Chat as a bundled set of features.
+It comes installed out-of-the-box in every messaging app on all Android phones.

-Google’s aim in spearheading this movement at the carrier level is to make Chat features (RCS) consistent for everyone across all networks and devices.
+Google’s aim is to make Chat features (RCS) consistent for everyone across all networks and devices.